Your team has its own decisions. I build custom Claude Code skills that encode your standards.

 mkdir -p ~/.codex/prompts

-for skill in scrutiny verdict autopsy fracture tacit; do
+for skill in scrutiny verdict autopsy fracture foresight bridge tradeoff armor signal blindspot clarity tacit; do

 curl -fsSL "https://raw.githubusercontent.com/ketankhairnar/tacit-skills/main/skills/${skill}.md" \